The Magic House, St. Louis Children's Museum: History

 The first expansion took place in 1985, when The Magic House opened a 2,000-square-foot area designed exclusively for children ages 1 to 6 called, "A Little Bit of Magic."
 In 1989, an addition was constructed on the front and south side of the house.
 This included a large wrap-around porch, an expanded lobby and an elevator that allowed the Museum to be accessible to all visitors.
 In 1997, the Museum underwent a major expansion which added the Children's Village, Math Path, Fitness Center and an Education Wing.
 In 2001, The Magic House opened Backyard Magic, an outdoor facility featuring a Victorian Education Pavilion, a Children's Sculpture Garden and an outdoor Exhibit Patio.
 Again in 2008, The Magic House underwent a major expansion as it added a 25,000-square-foot addition nearly doubling the size of the Museum.
-In 2005, "A Little Bit of Magic" was transformed into the hands on STEM exhibit, WonderWorks.

 Programs/ Operations

 The Magic House is a self-supporting 501 (c)(3) not-for-profit organization that relies on the generous support of individual, foundation and corporate donors.
 80 percent of funding comes from earned revenue sources such as admissions, the gift shop and the Picnic Basket Cafe.
 The Magic House does not receive ongoing public support from tax revenue.
 In addition to daily operations and admissions at the museum, The Magic House provides outreach programs, field trips and special events.
 Over 50,000 students participate in field trips at The Magic House annually.
 With support from several corporations and foundations, The Magic House is able to bring educational outreach programs to schools, libraries and hospitals, reaching more than 25,000 children each year.
 The Star Society annual fund, the Education Program Fund and support from private foundations and corporations provide free field trips, outreach programs and other hands-on learning experiences for children, families and schools in need.
 The Magic House also provides events and programs for special populations including military families, seriously ill youth, special needs youth and foster children.
 In addition to paid staff, The Magic House relies on more than 250 adult and youth volunteers each year.
 In 2015, there were a total 6,116 volunteer hours donated to The Magic House.
 The Magic House is a member of the American Alliance of Museums and the Association of Children's Museums.